Emmacharleswilson/fab-fitness/README.md

     - The core functionality of Nourish and Lift is all taken from the Boutique Ado project.

 - [Harry-Leepz, Nourish and Lift](https://github.com/Harry-Leepz/Nourish-and-Lift)
-    - Used this code as a guide when creating the wishlist and reviews models.
+    - Used this code as a guide when creating the wishlist and review models.

 - [Alice Pinch, Bake my Day](https://github.com/Alicepinch/bakemyday)
     - Used this code as a guide when creating the blog and blog comments models.

 **Bootstrap**
-- The Bootstrap Library was used through the project.
+- The Bootstrap Library was used throughout the project.
 The project used version 4.6.
 - [Bootstrap](https://getbootstrap.com/docs/4.6/components/alerts/)
     - Toasts/Navigation Bar/Forms/Dropdown Menu/Buttons, the core elements mentioned are all found in the Bootstrap components section and built upon.

 **Django Documentation**
-- Django have amazing documentation with a tutorial project and in depth explanations on core components.
+- Django have amazing documentation with a tutorial project and in-depth explanations of core components.
 - [Django Documentation ](https://docs.djangoproject.com/en/3.2/)

 ## **Aknowledgements**

-I would like to thank my course mentor Sandeep Aggarwal for his support and guidance throughout the course of the project and my peer Harry Dhillon for their support & feedback.
+I would like to thank my course mentor Sandeep Aggarwal for his support and guidance throughout the project and my peer Harry Dhillon for their support & feedback.